 Capsule is a good-looking CRM tool that gives you a complete overview of all of your contacts.
 It also helps keep your business development efforts on track with tasks, reminders and a useful summary of your sales pipeline.
 Flexible enough to adapt to your type of business, it offers free plans for managing up to 250 contacts with unlimited sales and leads.

-If you’re a Gmail user then Streak lets you manage your CRM without having to leave your inbox.
+If you're a Gmail user, then Streak lets you manage your CRM without having to leave your inbox.
 It sits right on top of Gmail to help you easily keep track of your communications without switching between platforms.
-Currently free while in beta, expect a version ideal for freelancers to stay free forever too.
+It's currently free while in beta, expect a version ideal for freelancers to stay free forever too.

-Before you kick off your own marketing, or that of your client's, you definitely need to know your target audience.
+Before you kick off your marketing or that of your client's, you need to know your target audience.
 Personapp allows you to create and share quick, lightweight personas using a simple lean framework.
 You can create simple PDFs or print out your personas.
-Simple but very effective when you want to keep your audience in mind.
+Simple but very useful when you want to keep your audience in mind.

 48. Google Keep

-Another handy little tool from Google, Keep lets you save your thoughts wherever you are.
+Google Keep lets you save your thoughts wherever you are.
 Add notes, lists, photos and audio to keep forever.
-You can even share your thoughts with others, allowing you to get things done together, faster.
+You can even share your opinions with others, allowing you to get things done together, faster.

 Create professional client proposals in minutes with Bidsketch.
 Especially helpful if you're based in the United States, but still worthy of a mention for freelancers living elsewhere.
 Proposals are a pain in the ass, after all.
 And anything that makes them easier to put together is fine by us.

 Zapier leads to a happier work life.
 It connects the apps you use, automates tasks and gets more out of your data.
-What does this mean in plain english?
-Much like IFTTT, it allows automations using triggers and actions.
-So if you want to save Gmail attachments to Dropbox as original files, you can...
-Or if you want to share new tweets from a Twitter list in Slack, you can...
-Or if you want to copy a Mailchimp subscriber to a new list... you absolutely can.
-Awesome.
+What does this mean in plain English?
+Much like IFTTT, it allows automation using triggers and actions.
+So if you want to save Gmail attachments to Dropbox as original files, you can.
+Or if you're going to share new tweets from a Twitter list in Slack, you can.
+Or if you want to copy a Mailchimp subscriber to a new list – you absolutely can.

 52. Haiku Deck